Telecommunication-Telemedia-Assessment/itu-p1203-codecextension/README.md

 git clone https://github.com/itu-p1203/itu-p1203.git
 ```

+If you want to use this extension in your software via pip, then you need to manually add the itu-p1203 repository as dependency!

 ## Usage

 Use the extension, with e.g. the `./calculate.py` script in a similar manner like the original `itu-p1203` standalone version.